 Is breast reduction covered by insurance?

 Insurance companies are not in the business of covering elective cosmetic procedures.
 However, excessively large breasts may cause physical symptoms such as pain and rashes, making breast reduction a medically necessary procedure that is eligible for coverage.
 Before accepting responsibility, insurers may need to see that less drastic treatments have been attempted in order to alleviate your symptoms.
 Some companies may ask that you try pain medication or physical therapy to help with back pain before giving you the OK for reduction mammoplasty.
-On average though, breast reduction surgery cost ranges between $7,000 and $10,000, plus the cost of facility and anesthesia charges.

 Can I choose what size my breasts will be reduced to?